 …it’s more comfortable isn’t it, when you’re cooler, so choose the shady routes.
 Unless you are running late

 Sites such as a local reservoir were recognised for the comfort provided by shade

 In relation to urban greening as shade infrastructure, responses were mixed.
 Participants typically understood the challenges and competing objectives of urban greening in the public realm.
-In this regard views were mixed about how urban street planting should be undertaken and managed.
-Discussion also involved question of native vs introduced species and their shade value.
+In this regard, views were mixed about how urban street planting should be undertaken and managed.
+The discussion also involved questions of native vs introduced species and their shade value.

-that entry to Bendigo is so beautiful, years ago all the native gums down the middle… was just stunning
+that entry to Bendigo is so beautiful, years ago all the native gums down the middle… were just stunning

 I love the bush tracks as well but they always, it’s complicated because it’s not, you see they’re dryness in a way, so they, they always feel hotter

 The discussion also involved consideration of the value of ‘hard’ versus ‘green’ infrastructure as a solution.
 Infrastructure variations (such as path surfaces) were also discussed

 If you go to Mildura, it’s shade, shade… all the car parks have them everywhere, Mildura’s really onto it

 you go out to Kangaroo Flat and all the parking in that area is under shade

 you look for that shade…shopping centres…you know that should be compulsory if they’re going to build any more of the damn things